putrinahampun/final-project-scAI5/README.md

 - Link:

 ### Business Model Canvas
-Provide a screenshot of your Business Model Canvas (BMC).
-Give some explanations, if necessary.

 ### Short Video
 Provide a link to your short video, that should includes the project background and how it works.